abbreviatedman/spellbound/data/quotes.md

 543
 00:27:18,352 --> 00:27:20,460
-- Shit...
+- Shit…
 - What the hell?

 544
 00:27:20,641 --> 00:27:23,053
 The chain was the only thing
-keeping my hand from fucking...
+keeping my hand from fucking…

 545
 00:27:23,077 --> 00:27:24,445